Innovative pathways towards building integrated urban climate resilience

 Related projects

-The URBCARE conference is supported through both the CHARISMA and BCAUSYOUCARE project.
+The URBCARE conference was supported through both the CHARISMA and BCAUSYOUCARE project.

-In parallel, VITO and AKTU have joined hands in the BCAUSYOUCARE project, which enjoys funding from the Department of Environment through the G-STIC Climate Action Programme, to build and transfer knowledge and expertise on urban heat stress, and necessary adaptation, in India as a direct result of climate change.
+In parallel, VITO and AKTU have joined hands in the BCAUSYOUCARE project, which gets funding from the Department of Environment through the Flanders International Climate Action Programme to build and transfer knowledge and expertise on urban heat stress, and necessary adaptation, in India as a direct result of climate change.